chen-ye/hubot-fb/README.md

 - [Configure](#configuration) hubot-fb.
 - See [Facebook's quickstart](https://developers.facebook.com/docs/messenger-platform/quickstart) for setup instructions on Facebook's side.

+## Warnings
+This adapter will truncate messages longer than 320 characters (the maximum allowed by Facebook's API).
+For alternate behavor, use a script like [hubot-chunkify](https://github.com/chen-ye/hubot-chunkify) or [hubot-longtext](https://github.com/ClaudeBot/hubot-longtext)

 ## Configuration
 Required variables are in **bold**.